Class ExpectFailure

 Usage:

-AssertionError failure =
+AssertionError e =

 expectFailure(whenTesting -> whenTesting.that(cancelButton).isVisible());

-assertThat(failure).factKeys().containsExactly("expected to be visible");
+assertThat(e).factKeys().containsExactly("expected to be visible");

 ...